21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 - analyze and optimize campaign performance.

-To achieve them in terms of the above-mentioned company, there are 15 experts working on SEO, SMM, messenger, affiliate, marketing, YouTube, PPC, triggered messages on a website, emails, etc. Each of the channels requires its specific stack.
+To achieve them in terms of the above-mentioned company, there are 15 experts working on SEO, SMM, messenger, affiliate, marketing, YouTube, PPC, triggered messages on a website, emails, etc. Each of the strategies requires its specific stack.

 If you don’t control the process of hiring new tools, it can turn into very expensive chaos.